d12frosted/elpa-mirror/melpa/nimbus-theme-readme.txt

 About:

-The best dark theme for Emacs.
+Nimbus dark theme for Emacs.
+Beautiful, slightly retro, yet readable and easy on the eyes.

 See README.md for more info.